JMRMEDEV/frontend-course/README.md

 # Frontend Course

 Web and mobile development are some of the industries with some of the widest presence in the current job market.
-No matter your professional career, if you probe your knowledge on web development, is highly probable that you will get yourself a well-paid job.
+No matter your professional career, if you prove your knowledge on web development, it is highly probable that you will get yourself a well-paid job.
 Web and mobile development is divided into two main different areas (there are many and more):

 - Frontend (what the user can see, like windows, buttons, texts, colors).
 - Backend (data handling in some server to send information to the user).